Does the WWE Hall of Fame Matter?

 Other halls of fame in wrestling are more difficult to get into, like Wrestling Observer’s.
 Their criteria is based upon the MLB Hall of Fame.
 The WON HOF requires gathering votes (from subscribers, wrestling journalists and wrestlers), and getting on to their ballot is equally as difficult.
 If you don’t believe me, search for the case of Big Daddy in the WON HOF.

 While celebrating any wrestler’s career is a nice touch, it defeats the purpose of real halls of fame celebrating the best of best in an industry.
-WWE’s could get quite political, so for wrestling fans wanting an alternative, the WON HOF is the cream of the crop.
+WWE’s could get quite political.
+So, for wrestling fans wanting an alternative, the WON HOF is the cream of the crop.

 What do you think, does the WWE HOF matter today?
 Let us know in the comments below.